 Changing Your Contract of Employment

-- You have 11 hours of rest between each working day.
+- Have 11 hours of rest between each working day.

-- You have 24 hours rest in any given seven days – usually taken as the weekend.
+- Are allowed 24 hours rest in any given seven days – usually taken as the weekend.

-- You have a break of at least 20 minutes if you work longer than six hours.
+- Get a break of at least 20 minutes if you work longer than six hours.

-- You have four weeks paid leave per year.
+- Have four weeks paid leave per year.

 - You only work eight hours in 24 if you are a night worker.